metafates/ImageEditor/README.md

 This is an image editor with various image editing functionality that allows you to crop, zoom, transform, adjust brightness and apply more such transformations over an image.

+## Note

+❗ No external modules are used except for [Junit](https://junit.org/junit5/) testing framework

 ## Functionality